-Direct Scan Limit Transferable Contamination Limit <2 times background not to exceed 0.05 mrem/hr <200 dpm/100cm (<66 cpm/wipe)
+Direct Scan Limit Transferable Contamination Limit ND, unless with RSO exception of maximum background of 0.05 mR/hr <200 dpm/100cm 2 (<66 cpm/wipe)

 - If the survey results exceed the specified values; decontaminate in accordance with section 7.1, re-survey, and document results - If the results are below the limits specified in Table 7.2 the material is suitable for release to unrestricted use - If the material meets the criteria where a documented survey is required as described in item 2 above, provide a copy of the survey to the Radiation Safety Officer or designee for approval prior to release for unrestricted use.
 Keep a copy of the survey for your records. - Destroy or deface any radiological markings prior to releasing items for unrestricted use. - 4) Liquids, bulk material, and components with inaccessible surfaces with the potential for contamination require special survey techniques or analysis.
 Contact the RSO or designee for release of these materials to unrestricted use.